laurago894/lauragalindez.github.io/_pages/cv.md

 * Sept. - Dec.
 2014: Research Intern
   * ASML.
 Veldhoven, The Netherlands.
-  * Project on hysteresis modelin, identification and control of a piezo-actuared motion system for Extreme Ultra Violet Litography Machines.
+  * Project on hysteresis modeling, identification and control of a piezo-actuared motion system for Extreme Ultra Violet Litography Machines.

 * Aug.
 2012 - May 2013: Undergraduate Research Assistant and Laboratory Instructor
   * Tecnologico de Monterrey.
 Mexico City, Mexico.